azdavis/azdavis.net/posts/en/hash-map-cost-bounds.md

 All of the major operations on a hash map involve a given key.
 Given that key, a hash map implementation will:

-1. Apply the hash function to that given key, to transform the key into an hash value.
+1. Apply the hash function to the key, to transform the key into a hash value.
+The hash value will be a non-negative integer, aka a natural number.
 2. Use that hash value and other factors, such as the backing array's size, to compute an index into the backing array.
 3. Index into the array with that index to either:
    - Insert a value there (insert).
-   - Return whatever value is there (search).
+   - Return whatever value is there (get).
-   - Delete the value there (delete).
+   - Remove the value there (remove).

 There's a **lot** of detail I'm glossing over here, but this is the general idea.

 ## Cost bounds

-The asymptotic cost bounds for the performance of the various hash map operations are quite impressive:
+The asymptotic cost bounds for the performance of the various hash map operations are quite impressive.

+A hash map may execute a single one of the three core operations (insert, get, or remove):

-- On average, a hash map can execute each operation in **constant time**, aka $O(1)$.
+- On average, in constant time, aka $O(1)$.
-- In the worst case, each operation may take linear time, aka $O(n)$.
+- In the worst case, in linear time, aka $O(n)$.

 Indeed, hash maps are quite a ubiquitous and important data structure because of this.
 In practice, other data structures, even those with asymptotically better worst-case performance, such as search trees, are often eschewed for the all-powerful hash map.

-> **Aside**: This fact has somewhat to do with cache locality (or lack thereof) on modern CPUs.
+This fact has somewhat to do with cache locality (or lack thereof) on modern CPUs.
 Search trees are often implemented with each node as a new memory allocation, which leads to lots of pointer chasing.

 ## Cost to hash the keys